-Goal 1: On ELAR and Math 2024 STAAR/EOC tests, students will achieve 90% or above approaches; 70% or above meets; and 30% or above masters with Biology gaining in Masters to 19% and US History gaining in Masters to 16%.
+Goal 1: On the math STAAR test, students will achieve 90% or above approaches, 70% or above meets, and 30% or above masters; English will achieve 90% or above approaches, 80% or above meets, 35% or above masters; Biology and US History will achieve greater than 50% Masters.

-Performance Objective 3: PLCs plan and implement remediation and extension based on formative and summative assessment data.
+Performance Objective 3: PLCs plan and implement remediation and extension-based on formative and summative assessment data for tier 2 instruction needs.